filippocasari/AS3-CPP-PM/README.md

 ### Note:
 - #### For only this point initial temperature and bath temperature must be equal.
 - #### if you don't want to run it with openmp, comment pragma in the cpp file and do not include or link any libraries related to it.
+- #### I changed slightly the code of matplotlibcpp to make it work.
+In particular I followed some suggestions given by developers in the issues section on github.